Easy Campfire Safety for Kids and Parents

 A Stick in the Fire Stays in the Fire

-Sticks poked, tossed, or roasted over the fire have one thing in common: once in the fire, they stay in the fire (with the exception of marshmallow sticks, which an adult can help remove safely and reinsert as needed).
+Sticks poked, tossed, or roasted over the fire have one thing in common: once in the fire, they stay in the fire.

 Don’t Walk Between the Chairs and the Fire

-Getting around a campfire isn’t always straightforward for young campers.
-Set boundaries so children know to walk behind, not in front of, the chairs surrounding the fire.
+We make sure to set boundaries so the children we’re camping with know to walk behind, not in front of, the chairs surrounding the fire.

 No Running Near the Fire

-This is an obvious one for adults, but not always so for littles.
 Kids love running around at campsites.
 Playing with siblings, chasing bugs, or simply frolicking for the joy of it.
-These are all fun ways to be active and enjoy nature, as long as they’re experienced away from the flame.

 Building a Safe Campfire

-Another way to support campfire safety for kids is to build a safe campfire.
+Another way we support campfire safety for kids is to build a safe campfire.
 This includes the structure and design of the fire, as well as rules surrounding the fire area.

 Adults or Older Kids Only